 Only those who have lived there for decades can claim they know it well, and the city withholds many secrets from even them.
 Beneath its bustling surface is buried the remnants of a fascinating history lasting over 9,000 years.

-To get to know the hidden history of London’s archaeological heritage, we’ve taken a dive into the Museum of London Archeology’s scintillating blog.
+To get to know the hidden history of London’s archaeological heritage, we’ve taken a dive into the Museum of London Archaeology’s scintillating blog.
 When you walk the streets of the capital on one of our enlightening walking tours, spare a thought for the thousands of historic treasures that lie just beneath the surface.

 Prehistoric London